alljoyn/extras-webdocs/docs/learn/index.md

 The AllJoyn framework runs on the local network and does not require the cloud to function.
-Apps and devices talk to each other directly -- fast, efficient, and securely.
+Apps and devices talk to each other directly -- fast, efficient, and secure.
 No need to go out and wait for the cloud when the device is right next to you.
 And in cases where the cloud is needed, the AllJoyn framework supports that as well through a [Gateway Agent][gateway-agent].
 One main advantage of this architecture is security: only the Gateway Agent is directly connected to the Internet, reducing the number of devices connected to the Internet, and thus reducing the attack surface.

 ## Momentum